velinussage/sage-litepaper-site/docs/index.md

 > ### The first permissionless protocol for incentivized agent context sharing.

-Sage turns prompts, libraries, and agent context into shared, ownable, and continuously improving community assets.
-Builders publish once, communities curate and reward, agents discover and use the best context on-chain and from **IPFS**, and value flows back to the people who made it useful.
-The result is a decentralized, self‑improving metaprompting system that communities control end to end.
+Sage is a protocol for community‑owned prompt libraries.
+Publish once to **IPFS**, govern upgrades through your SubDAO, and let agents automatically discover the best approved version.
+As libraries improve, rewards flow back to the people who make them useful.
 Follow the founder [@VelinusSage](https://x.com/VelinusSage) for updates.

 ---